cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_integration.md

 - `kms_key_id` (String) The ID of the KMS key which CloudTruth will use to decrypt content in the target AWS account (optional and needed only when the content is encryped with a non-default KMS key)
+- `resource_tags` (Map of String) A list of tags to be set on all integration resources
 - `writable` (Boolean) Whether or not the CloudTruth integration can write to the AWS service(s), defaults to false

 ### Read-Only